yirkajk/yirkajk.github.io/README.md

 ***

 ### News:
+  * April 20 -- Beginning in the fall, I will be joining the Ph.D. program in Computer Science at the University of Texas at Austin!
   * February 5 -- I've accepted a position with the Quantum Computing Summer School at Los Alamos National Labs for this June to August.
   * January 29 -- Very excited to have received my first **acceptance to a Ph.D. program!!**
   * January 24 -- I am now volunteering 3 hours per week as a tutor/teaching assistant with remedial math classes at a local high school.
   * November 17 -- I will be attending the Conference on Quantum Information Processing (QIP) in Boulder, Colorado from January 12 to 18.
 My coauthors and I will present posters for both our recent papers.
   Thank you to the organizers/NSF for awarding me a $400 travel grant!.
-  * November 1 -- I will be visiting the University of Paderborn in Germany from November 12th to 30th to work with Prof. Sevag Gharibian.
-Looking forward to starting a new project studying quantum algorithms for k-QSAT.

-*Last updated: February 5, 2018*
+*Last updated: April 20, 2019*